blancadesal/fastapi-static/README.md

 ### Prerequisites

-You need Python 3.7 or later to run this application.
+This application has only been tested with Python 3.11 and later.
 You can check your Python version by running:

 ```bash
 python --version